Historically, Roatan was a safe harbor for pirates. It’s rumored that, to this day, there is still hidden treasure buried on and around the island.

 The morning of departure day, we took one last walk through town.
 We bought hand-made bracelets for ourselves, our kids and my sister.
 I bought a pair of hand-made leather flip flops and a pair of seashell earrings for Hadley.

 We tried some papaya ice that we had been looking at all week.
 We should have kept looking, it turns out Nate and I don’t like papaya ice.

-We said good-bye to some of the new friends we had made.
-Its amazing how much more friendly and open you can be when you’re out of your comfort zone, without friends and family to lean on.
+Too soon, it was time to say good-bye to some of the new friends we had made.
+It’s amazing how much more friendly and open you can be when you’re out of your comfort zone, without friends and family to lean on.